ShaunJose/Github_Access/README.md

 However, if large companies are targeted, my code does work with an appropriate SLEEP_VAL (who's usage is not commented out), for example, SLEEP_VAL = 0.5 if ORGANIZATION_NAME = "Github".
 DO NOTE that this may take a very long time!!

 Note that running the program multiple times without reasonably wide breaks in between might also result in violating the API rate limit

+##### index.html (Visualization):

+If you decided to gather data from a big company, space out the nodes a little less, by decreasing the value of the constant REPEL_FORCE which determined how much the nodes repel from each other.
+This needs to be decreased in order to create space for the nodes on the screen, by "squishing" them a little more.

+INFO_WIDTH AND INFO_HEIGHT are the height and width of the canvas where information about the user will be displayed, when clicked on.

+X_BORDER is the spacing between the graph canvas and the info canvas.

+Y_BORDER is the spacing between the graph canvas and the screen.

+Set these up to meet your desires :D

+### Instructions:

+1. Set constants in Github_Access.py as per instructed in Limitations and save file;

+2. Run file.
+Terminal: python Github_Access.py

+3. Set constants in index.html as per instructed in Limitations;

+4. Open index.html to see visualizations.
+Terminal: open index.html -a Google\ Chrome